pokemzok/parkandrest-kotlin/README.md

 | host:8081/timemanagement/time/restore                       | Restores system time to current value.
 Should only be available during development.  | None                       |

 # How to test
- Get the client application available [here](https://github.com/pokemzok/parkandrest-ui) and then just run it simultaneously with this application.
+ Get the client application [here](https://github.com/pokemzok/parkandrest-ui) and then just run it simultaneously with this application.

 # Code statistics
 | Language      | Total Lines   | Source Code Lines | Source Code Lines [%] | Comment Lines | Comment Lines [%] | Blank Lines | Blank Lines [%] |